iterative/ldb-resources/documentation/Command-summary.md

 `--pipe <executable with arguments>`

 Passes a list of objects through external program (e.g. an ML model) that filters or sorts them according to match criteria.
 Often used with `--limit`.
+LDB ships with two ready-made ML plugins (clip and resnet), but more [custom plugins](documentation/Plugins.md) can be added.

 *Use case:*
 ```